- End of 2nd Half

 England - Czech Republic

-Euro Qualifying – Follow the Football match between England and Czech Republic live with Eurosport.
+Follow the Euro Qualifying live Football match between England and Czech Republic with Eurosport.
 The match starts at 19:45 on 22 March 2019.
-Our live coverage lets you follow all the key moments as they happen.

 It's a productive night for Gareth Southgate and his hugely-exciting England team.
 They have brushed aside Czech Republic 5-0 with the excellent Raheem Sterling grabbing a hat-trick.
 They're up and running in Group A.